sercankulcu/sercankulcu.github.io/_thoughts/understanding-different-levels-of-understanding.md

 It requires remembering what it was like not to know it.

 That may be one reason some brilliant people explain poorly.
-Their understanding has become so compressed that they can no longer see the path they travelled.
+Their understanding has become so compressed that they can no longer see the path they traveled.

 Expertise hides its own steps.